yuanbei/Nars-Wiki/Compiling-and-Running-from-Source.md

 **13.** Once completed navigate to opennars-LAB directory and issue command  _**mvn install**_, building process will start, it should take few minutes to complete.
 <br/><br/>
 **14.** Step 3 is done!
 To run OpenNARS Launcher just navigate to _opennars-LAB/target/_ directory and issue command _**java -jar opennars-3.0.0-SNAPSHOT.jar**_
+<br/><br/>
+Once all the steps are completed root directory should contain three folders: opennars opennars-GUI opennars-LAB

+<br/><br/>
 **You're all set!**